July 17, 2024

 To make this work, you will need to:

-3. If you haven’t yet, create Facebook Pixel tag and use the Pixel ID in your Google Tag Manager container
+- If you haven’t yet, create a Facebook Pixel tag and use the Pixel ID in your Google Tag Manager container

 #1.
 Get the Facebook Pixel ID

-First things first, let’s go to the Facebook Pixel Business manager and get the Pixel ID (that will be needed in the next chapters of this blog post.
+First, let’s go to the Facebook Pixel Business Manager and get the Pixel ID (that will be needed in the following chapters of this blog post.)

-Disclaimer: Facebook is constantly changing the user interface here, therefore, there is a high chance that my screenshots will not match what you actually see.
-In fact, once I had a case where 4 people in my Google Tag Manager workshop saw different versions of the interface at the same time.
-So, if you don’t find a certain option, just keep looking.
+Disclaimer: Facebook is constantly changing the user interface here; therefore, there is a high chance that my screenshots will not match what you see.
+In fact, once, I had a case where four people in my Google Tag Manager workshop saw different versions of the interface simultaneously.
+So, if you don’t find a particular option, just keep looking.

-In the top right corner, click the Menu icon and go to Events Manager.
+Click the Menu icon in the top right corner and go to Events Manager.

-Then go to Data Sources and choose the Pixel that you’re interested in.
+Then go to Data Sources and choose the Pixel you’re interested in.

-In one of the steps, Facebook will offer you several ways to add the pixel.
-Close this window for now.
+In one of the steps, Facebook will offer several ways to add the pixel.
+We won’t be exploring these options, so close this window for now.

 Your main goal, for now, is to get the Pixel ID that looks like this (of course, the value will be different):